CBD Frequently Asked Questions:

 What is CBD?

 Cannabidiol (CBD) is the second major cannabinoid found in cannabis plants like hemp and marijuana.
 Unlike the other major cannabinoid THC, CBD is non-psychoactive.
-The effects of CBD include: alerting at low doses, sedating at high doses, reduces pain, relaxes muscle spasms, potent anti-inflammatory, stops nausea/vomiting, reduces anxiety/depression, counters psychotic thoughts, anti-oxidant, anti-convulsant, neuro-protectant, and anti-tumor effects.
+The effects of CBD include: alerting at low doses, sedating at high doses, and may provide relief. (google benefits of CBD online)

 What is the definition of CBD?

 CBD stands for cannabidiol – the second most common cannabinoid found in cannabis.
 THC is the other most common cannabinoid.